 Global weather is a very complex system.
-It is run by many different small and large-scale factors, both in the ocean and in the atmosphere.
-One of the most well-known oceanic influencers is without a doubt the ENSO, or El Niño Southern Oscillation.
+It is run by many small and large-scale factors, both in the ocean and the atmosphere.
+One of the most well-known oceanic influencers is without a doubt the ENSO or El Niño Southern Oscillation.

-But what is ENSO, and how can it change the seasonal weather across the entire world?
+But what is ENSO, and how can it change the seasonal weather worldwide?

 Below is an example of the strong 1997–98 El Niño event.

 ENSO is short for “El Niño Southern Oscillation”.
 This is an oceanic temperature oscillation, changing between warm and cold phases across the equatorial Pacific Ocean.
 Typically there is a phase change roughly about every 1-3 years.

 ENSO has a major influence on tropical rainfall patterns (storms) and impacts the complex relationship between the ocean and the atmosphere.
 We usually observe large-scale pressure changes in the tropics with each new developing phase.
 After some delay, these changes affect the circulation over the rest of the world.